Tommypop2/Rendy3D/README.md

 - [ ] Compile as WASM and allow running in the browser
 - [ ] Support Texturing

+## Future Ideas

+Implement some sort of `Query` system in the shader, where the vertex shader input can be anything that can be derived from the input model.
+This would reduce the amount of data stored in most cases so cache performance would (maybe) be improved

 ## Useful Resources

 - <https://trenki2.github.io/blog/2017/06/06/developing-a-software-renderer-part1/>